Zelhorst92/1stMileStone-GymSite/README.md

     *   The site will be looked at via a Sony XZ smart phone.

 *   ### Result
+    *   In the subscription section, the third subscription card does not center on medium width devices.
+    *   In the form section, the form jumbotron extends into the subscription section when the width of the screen is over 576px but the height is below 636px.
-    *   The site behaves as expected per bootstrap layout grid, with the exception of the subscription section.
+    *   The rest of the website behaves as expected per bootstrap layout grid.

 *   ### Bugs
     *   The 'subscription cards' in the subscription section, do not center as intended.
+    *   The form jumbotron extends into the subscription section when width is greater than 576px and height smallen than 636px.

 *   ### Comments
     *   None.